athiefaine/tidying_patterns/kata_steps.md

   - next to these questions we can improve business cohesion: where is it more relevant to handle VAT ?
 - these questions are more visible thanks to the tidyings performed before ; optionality also lies in awareness and understanding of business rules and in the choices and questions that arise from them
 - - as it was said about options, business mastery can be an excellent underlying

+## Trip Service

+This is taken from Sandro Mancuso's kata https://github.com/sandromancuso/trip-service-kata

+For the purpose of tidying, a test coverage has been written beforehand.

+### Guard clause

+- invert condition
+- remove `else`
+- we remove one level of indention, compliant with calisthenics
+  - one level of indentation by method
+  - don't use `else`

+### Chunk statements

+- separate `isFriend` logic from trips calculation logic

+### Move declaration and initialization together

+- we go further by bringing the initialization and usage closer together
+- this is performed for variables `loggedUser`, `isFriend`, and `tripList`

+### IDE quick win

+- generic type inference

+### Extract helper

+- extract method `isFriendWith()`
+- beware with `static`
+- calisthenics again
+-   only one level of indentation
+-   keep all entities small